GoogleCloudPlatform/gradle-appengine-plugin/README.md

 Within `appengine` you can also define a closure named `endpoints`:

 * `discoveryDocFormat`: A list of discovery doc formats. (defaults to ['rpc', 'rest'])
+* `serviceClasses`: A list of endpoints classes to generate discovery docs or client libs for (overrides values read from web.xml)
 * `getDiscoveryDocsOnBuild`: Automatically download discovery docs before the `war` task is called. (defaults to false)
 * `getClientLibsOnBuild`: Automatically download client libraries before the `war` task is called. (defaults to false)
-* `installClientLibsOnBuild`: Automatically install client libs. (defaults to false) [this task will never be UP-TO-DATE, careful when making part of your build]
+* `installClientLibsOnBuild`: Automatically install client libs, will get client libs if necessary. (defaults to false) [this task will never be UP-TO-DATE, careful when making part of your build]
+* `exportClientLibsOnBuild`: Automatically export client libs, will get client libs if necessary. (defaults to false)
+* `clientLibsJarOut`: Output directory of client library jars when exporting.
+(Must be of type: File, will be created if doesn't exist)
+* `clientLibsSrcJarOut`: Output directory of client library source jars when exporting, if not specified no source jars will be copied.
+(Must be of type: File, will be created if doesn't exist)

 The task `appengineDownloadApp` requires you to at least define the application ID and directory to write the files to.
 Define the tasks' properties in the closure `app`: